The feminizing face of wheat farming in South Asia

 South Asia is experiencing a rise in innovative undertakings by women in agriculture.
-This change, fueled by strong male outmigration in some locations, has been promoted by equality narratives created through social movements, NGOs and education and also by women’s desire to have a voice in decision-making.
+This change, fueled by strong male outmigration in some locations, has been promoted by equality narratives created through social and women’s movements, NGOs and education.
+They have all contributed to strengthen women’s desire to have a voice in decision-making.
 “The face of agriculture in South Asia, particularly wheat farming, is feminizing,” says Cathy Rozel Farnworth.
 She is a social inclusion, gender and agriculture expert working with CIMMYT’s Gender Research Unit to analyze interactions between changing gender norms and agricultural innovation.

 This shift was one of the findings in a series of comparative studies conducted through GENNOVATE in three research hotspots in South Asia: Bangladesh, India and Nepal.
 Farnworth and co-authors from the region, CIMMYT and Glasgow Caledonian University analyzed the similarities and distinctions in each country.